Statement on modern slavery and human trafficking

 Ruffer has a number of policies which it believes to be relevant in the prevention of slavery and human trafficking.
 These include –

 The above policies ensure that Ruffer checks the sources of the funds it manages and the clients it takes on to ensure that Ruffer is not used to launder the proceeds of criminal activity, which includes that obtained through human trafficking and the exploitation of slave labour.
 Additionally, Ruffer encourages its staff to report any malpractice at the earliest possible stage.

 Ruffer actively seeks to integrate environmental, social and corporate governance (ESG) issues into its investment process and in doing so employs a dedicated director for responsible investment and ESG issues.
 The firm is also a subscriber to the UN Principles for Responsible Investment.
 Ruffer believes that ESG factors are often a signal of management quality, particularly over the long–term, and good practice in this regard is likely to be consistent with good corporate performance.
 As such, ESG factors are considered alongside other factors when an investment decision is made.
 Additionally, Ruffer engages with the management of investee companies directly via one–on–one meetings and will vote on AGM or EGM resolutions where either Ruffer’s clients have a material interest in the company or the value of the holding is material to Ruffer clients.

 Ruffer also considers, and agrees where appropriate, to requests from clients to impose restrictions on certain types of investment and screens companies to ensure their activities are consistent with clients’ specific investment restrictions.

-This is Ruffer’s second statement pursuant to the Act.
-Ruffer will continue to review and, where appropriate, update this statement annually and build upon the progress we have made already.
+This is Ruffer’s third statement pursuant to the Act.
+Ruffer will continue to review and, where appropriate, update it annually.

-This statement was approved by the Members of Ruffer LLP.
+This statement was approved by the Partners of Ruffer LLP.